andrewsb8/Machine-Learning/Temperature Prediction App/README.md

-These are the files used for a very basic gunicorn/nginx webapp that predicts the high/low daily temperature using the previous day's high/low temperatures and a decision tree model.
+These are the files used for a very basic gunicorn/nginx web app that predicts the high/low daily temperature using the previous day's high/low temperatures and a decision tree model.
 These files were placed on a remote Ubuntu server and in a virtual environment.

 The files do the following: